 When it comes to seeking long-term romance or companionship, there is a segment of decent men who - through a combination of loneliness and frustration over the dating market - think that they might have a better chance at dating single moms than single women.
 I was of this mindset many years back as single moms appeared to have a greater interest in me, especially after they learned I had a career in STEM.

-I've also noticed there are dating profiles of single moms tailored to trigger men's provider nature, leading susceptible men to assume that "saving" these women would result in passionate, appreciative sex on her part.
+I've also noticed there are dating profiles of single moms tailored to trigger men's provider nature, leading susceptible men to assume that "saving" these women would result in passionate, enthusiastic sex on her part.
 I'm here to share with these men the true intentions of single moms so that they think twice about committing to them:

 A single mom who brings young children to the dating market is looking for a man to help raise her kids and provide financial stability.
 That is her #1 priority.